Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Introduction

 More recently, emerging research has focused on the formal analysis of unknown dynamical systems through \emph{data-driven} approaches.
-Several notable contributions include a data-driven stability analysis of black-box switched linear systems using a constructed \emph{common} Lyapunov function~\citep{kenanian2019data}; a data-driven approach for the stability analysis of continuous-time unknown systems~\citep{boffi2020learning}; a data-driven technique for the input-to-state stabilization~\citep{chen2024data}; a data-enabled predictive control algorithm for unknown stochastic linear systems~\citep{coulson2019regularized}; a data-driven analysis of discrete-time homogeneous systems~\citep{lavaei2022data}; sliding mode control of uncertain networks using data~\citep{samari2025data}; and guaranteeing stability for unknown nonlinear systems by simultaneously synthesizing a nonlinear controller and a neural Lyapunov function, with formal verification performed via Satisfiability Modulo Theories solvers~\citep{zhou2022neural}.
+Several notable contributions include a data-driven stability analysis of black-box switched linear systems using a constructed \emph{common} Lyapunov function~\citep{kenanian2019data}; a data-driven approach for the stability analysis of continuous-time unknown systems~\citep{boffi2020learning}; a data-driven technique for input-to-state stabilization~\citep{chen2025data}; a data-enabled predictive control algorithm for unknown stochastic linear systems~\citep{coulson2019regularized}; a data-driven analysis of discrete-time homogeneous systems~\citep{lavaei2022data}; {data-driven nonlinear system analysis using polynomial approximation and sum-of-squares techniques~\citep{martin2023data};} and guaranteeing stability for unknown nonlinear systems by simultaneously synthesizing a nonlinear controller and a neural Lyapunov function, with formal verification performed via Satisfiability Modulo Theories solvers~\citep{zhou2022neural}. {Recent neural-network-based and contraction-based methods have further expanded this landscape, including the synthesis of incrementally stabilizing neural controllers for unknown systems~\citep{basu2026neural}, distributed learning of incremental Lyapunov certificates for interconnected systems~\citep{basu2025scalable}, and learning-based control contraction metric methods, rooted in contraction theory~\citep{lohmiller1998contraction}, for tracking control with convergence or tracking-error bound guarantees~\citep{sun2021learning}.}